Ten Ways Transportation Management Drives Competitive Advantage

 Transportation management is no longer just about moving freight and doing it at the lowest possible cost.
 Today’s focus is on value, and companies are using the supply chain as a competitive advantage tool in the ever-challenging economic and commercial landscape.
-Bob Daymon, vice president of freight management operations at Penske Logistics, offered his insight into 10 ways Penske Logistics is providing a competitive advantage within the supply chain.
+Here are 10 ways Penske Logistics is providing a competitive advantage within the supply chain.

 Data-driven decision making is key in today’s operating environment.
 The ability to analyze the freight spend by customer, order or product allows companies to develop competitive product pricing and identify opportunities for change.
 Consolidating information provides a single, comprehensive view of a company’s total transportation spend, as well as the cost of inventory and administration.